marina601/easy-cocktail-recipes/TESTING.md

 ### 404 Page:

-- Whilst, testing the page on the mobile view, the button which led to the home page was overflowing the footer, fixed the height of the page using hv value.
+- Whilst testing the page on the mobile view, the button which led to the home page was overflowing the footer, fixed the height of the page using hv value.